tweedegolf/embedded-workshop/README.md

 # Tweede golf embedded Rust workshop

-WIP.
-See the [curriculum](./lectures/mdbook/src/preface/curriculum.md) to find out what's to come.
+If you're here for the workshop, please navigate to the [outline](./lectures/mdbook/src/SUMMARY.md), or to the rendered page: [workshop.tweede.golf/embedded](https://workshop.tweede.golf/embedded).